Matt's Web World presents...

 -

-Describes problems with the DNS and one of its implementations that allow the abuse
+Describes problems with the DNS and one of its implementations that allow the abuse of name based authentication.

-- Public Key Certification & Secure File Transfer
+Public Key Certification & Secure File Transfer

 Shuba & Sheth; approx. 1994; Acrobat format